kaishuu0123/cors-reverse-proxy/README.md

 ... has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 ```

+## Use Case

+* Local development
+* When you want to trust the resources of a other container
+  * ex.) docker-compose

 ## Usage

 ```shell